dimitri6degres/ekoz-minidacdsp/README.md

 • open the app on your phone, wait for the dac to be detected

 ## Manual installation
-• install the app on your phone
+all needed files are ine the <a href=https://github.com/dimitri6degres/ekoz-minidacdsp/tree/main/boot>boot folder</a>.
+a script will do everything to set up the raspberry.
 • mount the hifiberry DAC+ DSP module on top of the raspberry pi zero
 • download the <a href=https://github.com/dimitri6degres/ekoz-minidacdsp/archive/main.zip>last image file</a> from this repo
 • download the last os image from <a href=https://github.com/nmcclain/raspberian-firstboot/releases>raspberian-firstboot</a>
 • mount the image on your computer then copy files from this boot folder to the image boot volume
+• change your wifi credential in the wpa_supplicant.conf file
 • unmout boot folder and copy the os image on the sdcard (i.g. <a href=https://www.balena.io/etcher/>balenaEtcher</a>)
 • install the card in the raspberry and boot it
-• open the app on your phone, wait for the dac to be detected
-• enter your wifi credentials and validate
 • wait a quite long time for the raspberry to install everything (20min?)
 • the raspberry must reboot by itself to finish the install
-• your app must tell you when it's ok !
+• install the app on your phone
+• open the app and wait for the dac to be detected

 ## how it works